acentswap/docs2-wiki/code/smart-contracts/README.md

 ---
 description: >-
-  This page provides links or locations for AcentSwap's smart contracts on BNB Smart Chain (BSC)
+  This page provides links or locations for AcentSwap's smart contracts on ACE Smart Chain (BSC)
 ---